Blue Heelers: episode guide

 Meanwhile, Joss decides to prove he's worthy of Amy's respect.
 He relentlessly pursues a minor burglary, suspecting it as a front for a major crime.

-Jonesy discovers that being a detective is harder than he thought when a woman alleges she was raped under general anaesthetic.
-After he fails to make any headway in the case, Amy gets involved and vows to show him how it's done.
+On his first day on the job Jonesy discovers that being a detective is harder, and more expensive, than he thought.
+When a woman alleges she was raped while under general anaesthetic, Jonesy fails to make any headway in the case forcing Amy to get involved to show him how it's done.
+Pushed out of the rape investigation, Jonesy focuses on solving a burglery at the home of a psychiatrist.

-Amy's investigation zeros in on a sleazy hospital orderly until a second victim accuses a highly respected plastic surgeon Dr Peter Nelson of raping her.
+Amy's investigation zeros in on a sleazy hospital orderly until a second victim accuses a highly respected plastic surgeon of raping her.

 Amy wins the trust of this vulnerable young woman and persuades her to go through a gruelling medical examination to prove her story.
 After a vital piece of evidence goes missing, the main witness dies in an apparent suicide.

-Amy initiates a deadly game of cat and mouse with the accused Doctor.
-Despite Jonesy's warnings, she accepts a lunch invitation only to discover the he has a Downs Syndrome son and doesn't appear to be quite the monster she had imagined.
+Amy initiates a deadly game of cat and mouse with the accused doctor.
+Despite Jonesy's warnings, she accepts a lunch invitation only to discover the he has a son with Downs Syndrome and doesn't appear to be quite the monster she had imagined.
 Amy traces the boy's mother and uncovers the doctor's first victim, but just as she is about to put the doctor away, he again turns the table on her.

-Meanwhile, a nine-year-old boy dressed as Darth Vader comes to Mt Thomas claiming to be on a mission, he wants to find his father who is a copper at Mount Thomas...
+Meanwhile, a nine-year-old boy dressed as Darth Vader comes to Mt Thomas claiming to be on a mission — he wants to find his father who is a copper at Mt Thomas...